piinalpin/learn-golang/README.md

 - `make clean` to clean package and remove binary file
 - `make docker` it will execute command `clean` and `build` and then build image with `docker` command
 - `make podman` it will execute command `clean` and `build` and then build image with `podman` command

+**Note :** Run your MySQL Database and Redis Server first before running the application

 Run application directly
 ```bash